Feel too old to compost? Bokashi’s the answer

 If you were under the impression that the whole of the UK should now be full speed ahead with weekly separate food waste collections, you’d be right.

-Around half the councils in England already provide a separate food waste collection, as do all those in Scotland, Wales and Northern Ireland.
+Around half the councils in England already provide a separate food waste collection, as do those in Scotland, Wales and Northern Ireland.

 But if your council is one of the 50 per cent in England that doesn’t, you may be surprised to hear that this is going to happen at all.
 It’s the best kept secret in England.
 Half the country knows all about food waste collections, the other half thinks you must be joking or mistaken if you mention them.
 If you know someone who doesn’t have a food waste collection in their local area, ask them what they know about it.